In my opinion, soy infant formula should only be used as a last resort.

 I’ve talked with parents who mistakenly believe that genetically-modified soy is the main problem and that buying organic soy infant formula is protective for their infant.
 In a helpful and detailed read, nutrition expert Charlotte Vallaeys explores what organic formulas offer as a safer alternative.

-Some Alternatives To Consider Including WAPF’s Broth-Based Formula
+The BEST Alternatives To Consider Including WAPF’s Broth-Based Formula

 Several Mamas I know have made their own baby formula (Weston A. Price Foundation has several recipes).
 In the event your baby has a true milk allergy, a video shows how to make a hypoallergenic meat based formula.
+And HERE!

 Soy infant formula should be used only when all other options are exhausted…as a last resort.